 There is one feature in Windows 10 (though it was present in the previous version also) called Sync Center and Offline Files.
 Many users are still unaware of this feature.
-But nothing to worry, we will share this piece of information with you.
+But nothing to worry about, we will share this piece of information with you.
 In this tutorial, we will drop down the details of Sync Center and Offline Files.

 You may like to Read: